xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 ### 4.6.1 Why LR Parsers?

 LR parsers are table-driven, much like the nonrecursive LL parsers of Section 4.4.4.
-A grammar for which we can construct a parsing table using one of the methods in this section and the next is said to be an LR grammar.
+A grammar for which we can construct a parsing table using one of the methods in this section and the next is said to be an *LR grammar*.
 Intuitively, for a grammar to be LR it is sufficient that a left-to-right shift-reduce parser be able to recognize handles of right-sentential forms when they appear on top of the stack.

 LR parsing is attractive for a variety of reasons: